 Should you wish, donations may be made in his honor to the Conservation Northwest, ACLU or KUOW

-To plant a tree in memory of Paul A Schuster, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of Paul A Schuster, please visit our floral store.